blueMember/test/week_summary.md

     10. communicate with public platform such as blog,stackoverflow,github
     11. needs control horizontal expansion's topic such as 20 levels
     12. pay should not No all the time. when you have some degree or solve the practical problem, you should consider the pay
+    13. keep theory and action limited and balanced
+    14. try other learning methods such as vedio and communicate